gablaxian/gablaxian_jekyll/source/_posts/articles/creating-a-game-with-javascript/2016-07-07-level-editor-part1.md

 {% endhighlight %}

 Map widths are provided in tiles, but internally all widths will be handled in pixels.
 Here, because I think of this game in ‘rooms’ I’ve supplied the calculations or the number of tiles to make it more understandable where the dimensions have come from.
 The overworld, for example, is a grid of 16x12 rooms.
 Each room is 32x22 tiles.
-So the overworld map size is (32*16) by (22*12) tiles or 512x264.
+So the overworld map size is (32\*16) by (22\*12) tiles or 512x264.

 Then, using a sprinkling of (spanking new ES2015 syntax) JS we loop through the various arrays and populate the sidebar. e.g.

 {% highlight js %}

-LayersPanel = {
+let LayersPanel = {
     init(layers) {
         this.panel     = document.querySelector('.LayersPanel');
         this.container = this.panel.querySelector('.LayersPanel-layers');